How to Buy a Car with Outstanding Finance

 - If you find out that there is money owing on the car and the seller hasn’t mentioned this, you should walk away from the sale immediately.
 Any honest seller will mention the amount of finance still owing when you ask them.

 - You need to check the PPSR to make sure everything is in order.
-The PPSR is a nationwide register which tracks all the loans held on Australian vehicles and assets.
+The PPSR is a nationwide register that tracks all the loans held on Australian vehicles and assets.
 You’ll simply need to put in the vehicle’s registration number to find out the financial status of it.

 - You should check out the PPSR at various times – when you first go to view the vehicle, and also just before you’re about to buy it.
 If any last-minute changes have been made which you weren’t notified about, you should quit the sale immediately.